rwparry/FH-Training-App-JQM/README.md

-# FeedHenry jQuery Mobile Tutorial - v4
+# FeedHenry jQuery Mobile Tutorial - Getting to v4

 ## Overview
 In this tutorial we will add a new view for a Twitter feed page.
 You will learn to use models and further use of FeedHenry APIs.